-In the patients who have bulging upper eyelid skin and a loss of definition of the eyelid crease, upper blepharoplasty is the best value for money procedure that money can buy.
-Pound for pound compared to other cosmetic procedures it ranks as number one.
-It opens the eyes, removes the tired sad appearance, improves visual obstruction, makes you look younger and does all of this with a virtually invisible scar!
+In the patients who have bulging upper eyelid skin and a loss of definition of the eyelid crease, upper blepharoplasty is the operation of choice.
+It opens the eyes, removes the excess hooding, improves visual obstruction and the scar, although always present. is concealed in the upper eyelid crease.

 The upper lids need to be assessed in relation to the forehead and the eyebrow position.
 Often the brows have drooped as well and this makes the extra skin around the eyes more noticeable.
 Occasionally the problem is not to do with the eyelid skin at all and a brow lift may be needed instead.

 A medicare item number may be applicable in some patients.